Nurse Practitioner Undergoes Remarkable Procedure To Eliminate 'Phantom Pain' After Having Hand Amputated

 CHICAGO (CBS) — A young woman who dedicates her life to helping others lost part of her hand in a tragic accident.

-But as CBS 2’s Vince Gerasole reported, a remarkable medical procedure that was pioneered here in Chicago took her from heartache to happiness.
+But a remarkable medical procedure that was pioneered here in Chicago took her from heartache to happiness.

-Sarah Dean’s job as a nurse practitioner means the world to her.
-But it was a tragic accident halfway around the world that changed her life forever.
+Sarah Dean’s job as a nurse practitioner means the world to her, but a tragic accident halfway around the world changed her life forever.

-It was 2016 when Dean was on a Christian medical mission in Bolivia, setting up clinics for children, when a sport-utility vehicle hit her bus – hard.
+It was 2016 when Dean was on a Christian medical mission in Bolivia setting up clinics for children when a sport-utility vehicle hit her bus – hard.

 “My arm was pinned outside of the bus; under the bus,” Dean said.
 “Parts of my hand had to be removed.
 It was unsalvageable.”

-Several surgeries later, Dean’s hand has no fingers – and other sections also missing.
-But the missing parts – even though they were no longer there – she could feel excruciating sensations rushing through them.
+Several surgeries later, Dean’s hand has no fingers – and other sections are also missing.
+But in the missing parts – even though they were no longer there – she could feel excruciating sensations rushing through them.

 It’s called phantom limb pain.